Center for Professional Nursing Practice

 “Nursing is a practice-based profession, and, as such, I believe that clinical education is a vital component of the nursing student’s education.”

-— Wilhelmina Manzano, MA, RN, NEA-BC, FAAN, Senior Vice President, Chief Nursing Executive and Chief Quality Officer
+— Wilhelmina Manzano, MA, RN, NEA-BC, FAAN, Senior Vice President, Chief Nursing Executive and Chief Operating Officer, Perioperative Services

 New York-Presbyterian has academic partnerships with 50 schools of nursing throughout the United States to provide over 3,000 nursing student placements annually throughout our enterprise.
 Our nurses are expert role models for nursing students, and our nurse leaders ensure an optimal student learning experience at New York-Presbyterian.
 Whether pursuing a clinical or administrative degree (BSN, MSN, and doctorate), New York-Presbyterian provides students with an optimal learning environment, supported by expert mentors to ensure success.